Tiago Rodrigues

-Tiago Filipe Sousa Nóbrega Rodrigues (born 29 January 1992) is a Portuguese professional footballer who plays as a midfielder for TFF First League club Gençlerbirliği.
+Tiago Filipe Sousa Nóbrega Rodrigues (born 29 January 1992) is a Portuguese professional footballer who plays as a midfielder.

 Club career

 Born in Vila Real, Vila Real District, Rodrigues played youth football with three clubs, including Sporting CP and Vitória de Guimarães.
 Loaned by the latter, he made his senior debut with Amarante F.C. in the third division.

 Returned to the Minho side for 2012–13, Rodrigues initially represented both the A and B teams, the latter competing in the Segunda Liga.
 He made his Primeira Liga debut for the former on 21 September 2012, playing the second half in the 1–0 away win against Moreirense FC.
 He also featured the full 90 minutes in that season's Taça de Portugal final, a 2–1 victory over S.L.
 Benfica which was Vitória's first-ever win in the tournament.

 On 16 April 2013, before the campaign was over, Rodrigues agreed to join FC Porto on 1 July, moving alongside teammate Ricardo.
 He never represented the first team in competitive games, going on to appear for their reserves as well as being loaned to Guimarães, C.D.
 Nacional (twice) and C.S.
 Marítimo.

 Rodrigues signed a two-year deal with Bulgarian club PFC CSKA Sofia on 1 July 2017.
 On 14 January 2019, he extended his contract until June 2022; he eventually became the highest-scoring foreign player (alongside Fernando Karanga) in The Eternal Derby, totalling three goals.

 Rodrigues continued playing abroad the following seasons, with Al-Hazem F.C. in the Saudi Professional League and FC Ufa in the Russian Premier League.
-On 5 January 2023, he joined TFF First League club Gençlerbirliği S.K. on a one-and-a-half-year contract.
+On 5 January 2023, he joined TFF First League side Gençlerbirliği S.K. on a one-and-a-half-year contract.

+In August 2024, Rodrigues returned to Portugal seven years after leaving, agreeing to a one-year contract at second-tier F.C.
+Penafiel.

 Career statistics

-Club

 1 Includes UEFA Champions League and UEFA Europa League matches.

 2 Includes Taça da Liga, Supertaça Cândido de Oliveira and Bulgarian Supercup matches.